Tyler-s-QSys-Resources/go-nuget-server/README.md

 If you are using the local server, open `nuget-server-config.json` and enter the correct information:
 ```
 {
-    "host-url": "http://127.0.0.1/aligned-vision-group-plugins/", //The server URL, this must match the true IP address/hostname of the server
+    "host-url": "http://127.0.0.1/aligned-vision-group-plugins/", //The server URL, this must match the true IP address/hostname of the server -- make sure to add the port number if the server rus on a different port
     "filestore": {
         "type": "local", //Local, do not change
         "local-directory": "./FileStore", //The local directroy where packages will be stored